mrmarken/dmartinez_challenge1/README.md

    - The peak of failures seems to start at the goal target range between $25,000 to $29,999 (at 80%)
    - The success rate takes a slight deviation from this pattern in the following two ranges: $35,000 to $39,999 (67% success) and $40,000 to $44,999 (67% success).
 However, it is important to note that the total number of projects at these ranges (6 and 3, respectively) are relatively small and not much more analysis can be drawn from this dataset as it’s currently broken down.

-- What are some limitations of this dataset?
+### What are some limitations of this dataset?

+Some observed limitations with this data set:
   - The datasets do not currently allow us to make any direct correlations between the launch dates and the goal ranges.
   - Some data points may have too few samples to make any meaningful conclusions.
   - We still don’t have clear requirements from Louise and we may need to discuss these initial findings to uncover other needed data/information.

-- What are some other possible tables and/or graphs that we could create?
+### What are some other possible tables and/or graphs that we could create?
   To obtain better analysis of the outcomes based on Launch date, there are a couple of items that can help us provide a better analysis:
   - A table or chart breaking down the percentages for each outcome by month
   - Constrain the data to "plays" only so that we can make more direct comparisons with the data in Outcomes Based on Goal